“That little something extra. Well, you’ve got it!” – James Mason to Judy Garland in “A Star Is Born”

 February 5, 1942: The rumor that Judy was pregnant made the columns.
 It’s now known that she did indeed become pregnant while married to David Rose and was convinced by MGM (and allegedly her mom) to get an abortion.
 Allegedly when he found out that Judy was pregnant, MGM boss Louis B. Mayer screamed, “That baby can’t have a baby!”
 See yesterday’s entry.

-Meanwhile, that papers were still reporting Judy was home with strep throat.
+Meanwhile, the papers were still reporting Judy was home with strep throat.
 This could have been a ruse cooked up by the studio.
 She might have been recovering from the abortion which would explain the need for a two-week rest on doctor’s orders.

 February 5, 1945: Columnist Harrison Carroll reported on the upcoming marriage of Judy and second husband Vincente Minnelli.
 Carroll wasn’t too far off in stating the ceremony would be in July.
 The couple was married on June 15, 1945.